Bubblin-Superbooks/we/README.md

 The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few libraries.

 :point_right: The git repo here is the `manuscript` whereas the book is live and served hot on production.
-That difference in state of consumer readiness may be
+This difference in the state of work is part of the publishing vocabulary with Bookiza, you may note.

 ### FULLSCREEN MODE: